 System and information integrity: FileAudit makes it easy to monitor and audit access to sensitive files stored on Windows systems or the cloud in real time.
 It also allows you to set up alerts and automated responses to data changes, and report and track NTFS permissions, permission changes and properties.

-Though this overview vastly simplifies the complexities and nuances of cyber security, we hope you find this helpful.
+Of course, this overview vastly simplifies the complexities and nuances of cyber security.
+But as a quick reference, we hope you find it helpful.